gpetraroli/rag_example/README.md

 > Audio files are processed with the `openai-whisper` library; this library will try to use your GPU (CUDA on Nvidia, MPS on Mac) automatically.
 > - If you have a GPU: Transcription will be very fast (seconds/minutes).
 > - If you are on CPU: Transcription will be slower (1x realtime or slower).

-Use case: Build a local Q&A system over your documents without external APIs.
-Useful for internal documentation, knowledge bases, or any text you want to search and query with AI.
-The system runs locally via Docker containers, keeping all data on your machine.

 ## Requirements